NCEAS/vegbank2/vegbank2-plans.md

 ![VegBank](http://vegbank.org/vegbank/images/vegbank_caps170x40outline.jpg)

-## Redesign Goals
+# VegBank Redesign

-The objectives of this project are to 1) provide an efficient means of inducting vegetation community data from California and Nationally into VegBank in the future, 2) Induct all existing California vegetation community data as identified by CDFW into VegBank, and 3) review extant data in VegBank and update the community assignments and plant taxonomy to be consistent with current standards.
+The objectives of this project are to:

+1) Vegbank Improvements: provide an efficient means of inducting vegetation community data from California and Nationally into VegBank in the future
+2) Load California Data: Induct all existing California vegetation community data as identified by CDFW into VegBank
+3) Update vocabularies: review extant data in VegBank and update the community assignments and plant taxonomy to be consistent with current standards.

 The redesign will serve several goals, primarily to improve maintainability and secondarily to add critical new features to support the objectives above.
 For maintainability, we plan to modernize the VegBank technology components, remove obsolete frameworks, and better modularize the system so that the web-based client is independent of the backend data store.
 This separation of the user interface from the data storage systems will make it easier in the future to upgrade the web interface as standards change without refactoring the storage subsystems.
 In addition, we propose several new features that can help make VegBank a critical part of the infrastructure for California and national vegetation science.